“Generations carry the successes of those before us and through their wisdom and guidance come the foundation from which we achieve our own success.”

 After wintering at Palm Meadows Training Centre and racing at Gulfstream Park in Florida and Keeneland in Kentucky in early 2018, it was Mexican Hat who recorded the first win of the season for Trainer Catherine Day Phillips.
 Owned by Narolla LLC and Anderson Farms Ontario Inc., Mexican Hat broke her maiden in a $61,000 Maiden Special Weight at Woodbine on May 20.

 The next win for Catherine’s barn was the talented 3 year-old filly, Dixie Moon, who won the $500,000 Woodbine Oaks on June 9.
 This was the first Oaks win for longtime breeders and owners Sean and Dorothy Fitzhenry and the second Oaks win in three years for Catherine Day Phillips who trained Neshama to her Oaks win in 2016.
-Dixie Moon would go on to also win the Carotene Stakes later in the season in 2018.
+Dixie Moon would go on to also win the Carotene Stakes later in the season in 2018 and was a Sovereign Award nominee for Outstanding Three-year-old Filly of 2018.

 Another Catherine Day Phillips learner, Artilena, closed out her two year-old season with two wins, the last of which was in the $125,000 Ontario Lassie Stakes for owners George Phillip Ledson, Braconcrest Inc., Anderson Farms Ontario Inc and Catherine’s Kingfield Racing Stable Ltd. on December 9 at Woodbine.